 Siyan Cao, MD PhD – Principal Investigator

 Dr. Siyan Cao “Stewart” is a physician scientist in gastroenterology.
 Siyan was born in Chengdu in Southwestern China.
 After college at Zhejiang University, he entered the PhD program in Biochemistry at University of Michigan.
 He then moved to New York where he obtained MD at Columbia University.
 Afterwards, he completed internal medicine residency at UCSF and gastroenterology fellowship at Washington University.
 Siyan’s research interests include mucosal immunity, multi-omics of complex human digestive diseases, and biomarker discovery in inflammatory bowel disease.
-His research is supported by the NIH, Crohn’s and Colitis Foundation, American Gastroenterological Association, Doris Duke Foundation, etc. He serves on external committees including the National Scientific Advisory Committee of Crohn’s and Colitis Foundation.
+His research is supported by the NIH, Crohn’s and Colitis Foundation, American Gastroenterological Association, Doris Duke Foundation, etc. He serves as an Associate Editor for Inflammation and is on the Editorial Board of Inflammatory Bowel Diseases.
+He also serves on the National Scientific Advisory Committee of Crohn’s and Colitis Foundation.
 Outside of work, Siyan enjoys outdoors including hiking and camping with family; he is an ultramarathon runner who loves mountains and trails.

 https://gastro.wustl.edu/people/siyan-stewart-cao-md phd/